MicrosoftDocs/nav-content/dynamics-nav-app/sales-setup-sales.md

 ---
-title: Overview of Tasks to Configure Sales Processes | Microsoft Docs
+title: Overview of Tasks to Configure Sales Processes
 description: Outlines tasks to set up rules and values to define your sales policies and processes.
 services: project-madeira
 documentationcenter: ''